Study design while exploring the world!

 Ready to get started?
 Apply to Shillington online first, select the M-1 Visa option, pay the $1000 deposit and we’ll be in touch with the next steps, starting with the I-20 certificate form.
 If you start early, it’s a straight-forward process that can make your New York dream come true.

 Who is eligible to study in Sydney, Melbourne or Brisbane?
 Visitor Visa (Subclass 600), eVisitor (Subclass 651), Working Holiday Visa (Subclass 417), Work and Holiday Visa (Subclass 462), Electronic Travel Authority (Subclass 601) Visa) holders and New Zealand citizens

 Want to hear from a graduate?
 Robyn Hunt (Cape Town to Sydney), Christian Mendoza (Peru to Brisbane), Ana Petre (Vancouver to Brisbane), Silja Aav (Estonia to Sydney), Dee Liang (Denver to Melbourne)

 Australia offers a free eVisitor (Subclass 651) Visa, which allows tourists of any age to live and study for up to 3 months.

-If you’re between 18—30 years old, there are two visas which allow you to live, work and study for up to a year.
+If you’re between 18—30 years old (35 for Canadian and Irish citizens), there are two visas which allow you to live, work and study for up to a year.
 Perfect to graduate from our 3 month course, then work or travel for the remainder of your visa.
 Visit Working Holiday Visa (Subclass 417) and Work and Holiday Visa (Subclass 462) to check your home country’s eligibility.